 How might such deep experiences with music happen?

 Aboriginal people all know this.
 They all live this.
 Opera singer and composer, Deborah Cheetham says:

 "For Indigenous Australians, the Arts are the most powerful way we can know and give meaning to the world around us.
 For thousands of generations we have passed on all knowledge of geography, the sciences, medicine and humanity through visual and performing arts.
 The Arts have never been a luxury, rather a necessity.
 Our culture is our knowledge.
 Our knowledge is our survival.
 It is ‘The Art of Belonging’ and it is for everyone".

 Musical Futures employs many of the strategies suggested below:

-Musical Futures International is running a series of 2 day intensive Musical Futures training events in Dubai, Bangkok, China and New Zealand.
+Musical Futures International is running a series of 2 day intensive Musical Futures training events in Singapore, China and New Zealand.
 To find out more click here and scroll down to find out a bit more about the content of the workshops and all the resources and ideas you can take away on the day!